joshglenn/react-native-wiki/Breaking-Changes.md

 - **Easier upgrades for people**.
 The contents of this document are printed by `react-native upgrade` so that when people upgrade their app to a new version of React Native they have clear instructions on how to modify their code.
 - **Tracking** the number of breaking changes over time, understanding the motivation behind each of them and eventually having an idea how to reduce the amount of breaking changes.

+Changes that are likely to be present in the next release are listed under `master`.

 When adding a new breaking change, follow the below template:
 ```
 ### New breaking change here